 - 16 slices Provolone cheese

-Let brown on one side, then flip the pieces and sear the other sides.
+- Let brown on one side, then flip the pieces and sear the other sides.
 Remove the beef to a platter in order to cook the onions.
-Add the onions (if you need more oil, add it first), and stir and cook until they are brown and soft.
+Add the onions (if you need more oil, add it first), stir, and cook until they are brown and soft.

-When done cooking, allow the pressure to release automatically.
-When the pressure has released, remove roast and shred when cool enough to handle, discarding any excess fat.
+- When done cooking, allow the pressure to release automatically.
+When the pressure has been released, remove the roast and shred it when cool enough to handle, discarding any excess fat.

 - Pour any juices into a fat separator, let the fat rise to the top, and pour over defatted juices.
 Rewarm at serving time.
 When ready to eat, rewarm the meat and toast the buns under the broiler, watching carefully for just a minute or two.